John Lindsay

 John Vliet Lindsay (/vliːt/; November 24, 1921 – December 19, 2000) was an American politician and lawyer.
-During his political career, Lindsay was a U.S. congressman, mayor of New York City, and candidate for U.S. president.
+During his political career, Lindsay was a U.S. congressman, the mayor of New York City, and a candidate for U.S. president.
 He was also a regular guest host of Good Morning America.
-Lindsay served as a member of the United States House of Representatives from January 1959 to December 1965 and as mayor of New York City from January 1966 to December 1973.
+Lindsay served as a member of the U.S. House of Representatives from January 1959 to December 1965 and as mayor of New York from January 1966 to December 1973.

-He switched from the Republican to the Democratic Party in 1971, and launched a brief and unsuccessful bid for the 1972 Democratic presidential nomination as well as the 1980 Democratic nomination for Senator from New York.
+In 1971, during his second term as mayor, Lindsay switched from the Republican to the Democratic Party.
+That same year, he launched a brief and unsuccessful bid for the 1972 Democratic presidential nomination.
+He made an unsuccessful bid to become the Democratic candidate in the 1980 U.S. Senate election in New York.